Towards AI-assisted Neutrino Flavor Theory Design: Results

 \subsection{\texorpdfstring{Search in $A_4\times \mathbb{Z}_{4}$ with $n_{\phi}\leq 5$}{Search in A4 × Z4 with nphi ≤ 5}}

-In the $A_4\times \mathbb{Z}_{4}$ space, AMBer is allowed up to five flavon multiplets.
-More flavons allow extra flexibility in the model by producing additional mass terms, but at the cost of introducing additional parameters.
-AMBer finds many good models (see \Cref{tab:RandomComp}), though it is important to note that some may have mass matrices related by unitary transformations which would make them equivalent.
+In the $A_4\times \mathbb{Z}_{4}$ space, \ac{AMBer} is allowed up to five flavon multiplets.
+More flavons allow extra flexibility in the model by producing additional mass terms, but at the cost of introducing additional parameters. \ac{AMBer} finds many filtered models (see \Cref{tab:RandomComp}), though it is important to note that some may have mass matrices related by unitary transformations which would make them equivalent.

-\Cref{fig:a4_z4_flavondistribution} shows the distribution of the number of flavons, $n_{\phi_i}$, the $A_4$ representations, and the flavon vacuum alignments of the good models.
+\Cref{fig:a4_z4_flavondistribution} shows the distribution of the number of flavons, $n_{\phi_i}$, the $A_4$ representations, and the flavon vacuum alignments of the filtered models.
 The Higgs doublets are only allowed to reside in singlet representations of $A_4$.
-Nearly all of the found models find the $L_i, N_i$ fields packed into their respective triplets, as opposed to $E_i$ which is found to be evenly distributed across the singlet representations.
-This assignment has frequently been explored in the literature~\cite{Ma:2001dn,Ding:2011gt,Altarelli:2005yx}, and provides a good fit to the data with a small number of parameters.
-AMBer's arrival at this representation distribution indicates its capacity to reproduce reasonable results in familiar settings.
+Nearly all of the found models find the $L_i$ and $N_i$ fields packed into their respective triplets, as opposed to $E_i$ which is found to be evenly distributed across the singlet representations.
+This assignment has frequently been explored in the literature~\cite{Ma:2001dn,Ding:2011gt,Altarelli:2005yx}, and provides a good fit to the data with a small number of parameters. \ac{AMBer}'s arrival at this representation distribution indicates its capacity to reproduce reasonable results in familiar settings.
 The lower panel of \Cref{fig:a4_z4_flavondistribution} shows the distribution of flavon vacuum alignments normalized to the breaking scale, $\langle \vec{\phi} \rangle/(0.1\Lambda) $.
-Among the triplet representations, the configuration $0.1\Lambda \left(1 ,1 ,1 \right)$ is preferred.

-In \Cref{app:AdditionalModels}, a particular model from this search space is shown that has $\chi^2=4.93$ and 6 parameters.
-In that model, it can be seen that the majority of free parameters are in the Majorana sector.
-These parameters come from terms like $\bar{N}N,\bar{N}N\phi$ and $\bar{N}N\phi\phi$.
-The latter two types of terms contain a number of operators with various $A_4$ contractions, but the number of terms can be minimized by choosing appropriate $\mathbb{Z}_4$ charges.
+Among the triplet representations, the configurations that do not have a zero value in them are preferred.
+In ~\Cref{tab:ModelExample}, a particular model from this search space is shown that has $\chi^2=5.6$ and 5 parameters.